 This post was written in collaboration with Expedia.ca All opinions and experiences mentioned in this post, including any embarrassing ones at Casa Loma, are my own.

 My friend and I stayed at the Intercontinental Hotel Toronto Centre for this trip.
 This hotel was right downtown and only a short 2 minute walk to the CN Tower and Union Station.
-The rooms were modern spacious and comfortable.
-If you want to stay in a central location, this is the perfect hotel.
+If you’re looking for a hotel in another area of the city you there are plenty of options you can book here.

 Have you been to Toronto in the winter?